Skip to content

 Rejection reasons

-verifyMessage() / verifyRequest() never throw on a forged or malformed signature — they return { valid: false, reason } with a stable code such as invalid_signature, signature_stale, created_in_future, signature_expired, missing_created, missing_required_component, alg_not_allowed, alg_mismatch, key_not_found, replay_detected, tag_mismatch, or malformed_signature_headers.
+verifyMessage() / verifyRequest() never throw on a forged or malformed signature.
+They return { valid: false, reason } with a stable code such as invalid_signature, signature_stale, created_in_future, signature_expired, missing_created, missing_required_component, alg_not_allowed, alg_mismatch, key_not_found, replay_detected, tag_mismatch, or malformed_signature_headers.
 They throw only on a programming error (an empty algorithms allowlist, or WebCrypto being unavailable).